Go back

 Strong Advice

 There are 35 objects plus five planets in the Virtual observations part of this assignment.
-If you put it all off until the week before it is due you will find the task onerous and time consuming.
+If you put it all off until the weekend before it is due you will find the task onerous and time consuming.

 IT IS STRONGLY ADVISED THAT YOU DO A FEW OBJECTS EACH WEEK!!!